khulnasoft-lab/design.khulnasoft.com/contents/components/spinner.md

 - Use a spinner to signify that something is loading.
 - In some instances, the UI will reflect a change before the change is actually saved and the spinner is used to indicate background activity until information is successfully saved.
-- Consider replacing the generic `loading...` message with something more descriptive when the action is dependent on GitLab.
-For example the ['merge active' status message](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/60521).

 ### When not to use